huiyuxie/huiyuxie.github.io/gsoc23.md

 ## Recent Announcements

-###

-### New GPU Optimization Methods in Plan
+#### *Aug 5, 2024*

+The original repository has been refactored into a dependent package named [TrixiGPU.jl](https://github.com/czha/TrixiGPU.jl), primarily aimed at providing various GPU support for Trixi.jl.
+The package will be transferred to the trixi-framework organization to enable the CI tests on GPU using [JuliaGPU Buildkite](https://github.com/JuliaGPU/buildkite).
+The package is now under active development and loacl testing.

+We welcome new developers.
+Please contact us!

-*May 15, 2024*
+#### *May 15, 2024*

-The original GPU implementation is planned to be optimized in these general ways:
+Based on the discussion, the original naive GPU implementation is planned to be optimized in the following general ways:
 - Memory coalescing through shared memory
 - Sparse matrix computation through CSC and CSR
 - Compensated summation algorithm

-These optimizations, along with continuing development, will begin in the summer of 2024.
-The developer will be in Hawaii this summer :)

-### Numeric Type Stability in Upstream
+The primary challenge of optimization is about precision and performance (i.e., speed).
+Further research is required to determine how to achieve high precision and high performance at the same time.

-*Apr 28, 2024*
+#### *Apr 28, 2024*

-Currently, double-precision floating-point numbers (`Float64`) are supported with type stability in the upstream repository.
-To add GPU support to Trixi.jl, we have to include support for single-precision floating-point numbers (`Float32`) to achieve significant speedup.
-This issue is addressed as a preliminary step for the entire project.

-Please check [here](https://github.com/huiyuxie/trixi_cuda/issues/12) for more details.
+GPU support requires type stability of `Float32` to achieve better performance.
+However, type stability for `Float32` is not supported in the upstream (i.e., Trixi.jl), which causes errors in some GPU kernels during compilation.
+We are now beginning to enhance `Float32` support in the upstream:
+- Support for the solvers (focused on `Trixi.rhs!`) has been completed.
+See [PR#1909](https://github.com/trixi-framework/Trixi.jl/pull/1909) for all the related PRs.
+- Support for mesh initialization (such as `TreeMesh` and `StructuredMesh`) and callbacks is in progress.
+See [PR#2042](https://github.com/trixi-framework/Trixi.jl/pull/2042) for all the discussion.

 ## Post-GSoC23